The History of No Win No Fee Arrangements

 Courts and Services Act 1990

-Through this act, Conditional Fee Agreements were made lawful.
-It gave the Lord Chancellor the authority to define the types of litigation that could be subject to a No Win No Fee arrangement and how they could be administered.
+Through this Act, Conditional Fee agreements were made lawful.
+It gave the Lord Chancellor the power to define which types of litigation could use a no win no fee arrangement and how those agreements could be administered in practice.

 Conditional Fees Agreement Regulations Act 1995